codacy/docs/docs/account/emails.md

         If the updates are still not reflected on Codacy, navigate to the [access management](https://app.codacy.com/account/access-management) page, revoke the relevant Git provider or Google integration, then log out and back in to Codacy using the same provider.

 !!! note
     When developers commit **from GitHub or Bitbucket**, Codacy automatically associates all the commit email addresses from the same Git provider user with a single Codacy committer.
-Thus, developers that never logged in to the Codacy app must also make sure they [set their Git email address](#git-config) and add all their email addresses to their [GitHub account](https://github.com/settings/emails) or [Bitbucket account](https://bitbucket.org/account/settings/email/).
+For developers that never logged in to the Codacy app, this mechanism requires that they [set their Git email address](#git-config) and add all their email addresses to their [GitHub account](https://github.com/settings/emails) or [Bitbucket account](https://bitbucket.org/account/settings/email/).

 ### Setting your Git email address {: id="git-config"}